 To request C4 please see the worm request form or email planosphere@stowers.org

 Our sexually reproducing S. mediterranea stocks are descendants of animals collected in Sardinia by Dr. Maria Pala in 1999.
-We maintain Smed in 1x Montjuic water at 20˚C in the dark, and feed them homogenized beef liver as described in (Cebrià and Newmark, 2005).
-Our worms are currently housed in static and recirculating cultures.
-Static cultures subjected to intensive cutting and/or feeding regimens are supplemented with 100 µg/mL gentamicin sulfate (Gemini Bioproducts, #400-100P).
-For further information about recirculating systems for planaria culture, please contact SIMR Aquatics Facility Supervisor Shane Merryman (mme@stowers.org).
+We maintain Smed in 1x Montjuic water at 20˚C in the dark, and feed them calf liver.
+Our worms are currently housed in flow-through and recirculating cultures.
+For further information about recirculating systems for planaria culture, please contact SIMR Invertebrates Facility Supervisor Shane Miller (smiller@stowers.org).